exodist/Importer/README.md

 - $IMPORTER\_VERSION (optional)

     If you provide a numeric argument as the first argument it will be treated as a version number.
-Importer will d a version check to make sure it is at least at the requested version.
+Importer will do a version check to make sure it is at least at the requested version.

 - $FROM\_MODULE (required)